kunalabs-io/sui-client-gen/README.md

 3) Run the generator from inside the directory: `sui-client-gen`
 4) Run the linter on the generated code: `pnpm eslint . --fix`

+## Docs

+For more info see the design doc https://github.com/kunalabs-io/sui-client-gen/issues/1